Complaining directly to the Magistrates

 - Any records you keep should be simple and clear, and should be written as soon as possible after the incident while your memory is fresh; you may have to present them, on oath, in Court.

-- If you decide to take formal action, you must write to the person responsible for the nuisance giving them at least 3 days notice of your intention to proceed to the Magistrates Court.
+- If you decide to take formal action, you must write to the person responsible for the nuisance giving them at least 3 days notice (for noise), or 21 days notice (for other nuisances), of your intention to proceed to the Magistrates Court.
 Your letter must clearly state what it is you are complaining about.
 Please refer to the example Notice of Intention to Bring Proceedings (PDF: 51Kb / 2 pages)

 Magistrates court procedure